telerik/kendo-ui-core/docs/controls/editors/upload/metadata.md

 ### Receive Metadata

 The save handler can sometimes produce a result that needs to be routed back to the page.
 The Upload requires a response in a JSON format with a `Content-Type` set to `"text/plain"`.
-Responses that are not empty and in a format ither than JSON are going to be treated as a server error.
+Responses that are not empty and in a format other than JSON are going to be treated as a server error.

 To receive metadata from the save handler, follow the steps below:

-**Step 1.** Build the response.
+**Step 1** Build the response.

 ###### Example